What is Depression Therapy & How to Get Help if You Live in Texas?

-Depression is one of the most common mental illnesses in the United States.
+Depression therapy is one of the most common mental illnesses in the United States.
 Specifically, our team works with people who live in McKinney, and the surrounding communities such as Allen, Plano, Melissa, and Princeton.
 Since Texas is the second-largest state, our team has been specializing in working with depressed patients for over one decade.

 Overall, more than 17 million adults in the United States live with depression, according to the latest statistics.
 According to the 2018 SAMHSA Uniform Reporting System, Texas ranks in the top 20 for a number of mental health disorders and in the top 15 for those patients in need of treatment for depression.